 In the German Society for Plant Sciences (Deutsche Botanische Gesellschaft, DBG) you encounter like-minded scientists working in all disciplines of plant sciences.
 Specialists in certain fields of knowledge share ideas and opinions within the Sections of the Society.

-Our members support the objectives of the DBG, strengthen the voice of our Society and thus promote plant sciences.
+Our more than 1,000 members (in April 2022) support the objectives of the DBG, strengthen the voice of our Society and thus promote plant sciences.
 They give voice to plant sciences in scientific, public, and political discussions through their membership.

 Newsletter and scientific journal

 Every other month the German newsletter of the DBG informs members about plant science news, trends and topics in the plant science community, and news from the DBG and its sections.
 Members of the DBG obtain the journal Plant Biology free of charge.

 To encourage the exchange of knowledge and experiences among botanists the Society promotes scientific meetings regularly, like the biennially Botanikertagung which covers the whole range of plant science disciplines as well as conferences addressing special topics.
 Members profit from reduced registration fees at the Botanikertagung.